Fields’ Day: New QB helps Ohio State roll over FAU 45-21

 FAU: The Owls had trouble keeping up with Ohio State’s better athletes but mustered enough momentum for a couple of long fourth-quarter scoring drives after the game was already out of hand.

+“We gave ourselves a chance to stay in the game, but they’re just a really good team and we shot ourselves in the foot early,” Owls tight end Harrison Bryant said.

 Ohio State: Fields’ numbers look great, but he made his share of gaffes that led to the offense getting stuck.
-The first-team defense was excellent, holding FAU to a total of minus-14 yards in the first half.
+The first-team defense was excellent, holding FAU to minus-14 total yards in the first half.
 But against this opponent, it was hard to tell how good the Buckeyes really are.

+“On defense, I thought we ran to the ball early on, then our second team came in a little bit and they let them come down the field,” Day said.
+“We can’t let that happen.”

 POLL IMPLICATIONS